Public children law: Timeline of Local Authority intervention

 CIN plans are reviewed every three months.
 The child will remain on the plan until the child’s needs are met, or if risks increase, it may be upgraded to Child Protection level.

-If social services receive a referral, or suspect a child to be suffering, or likely to suffer significant harm, they have a duty to investigate such concerns.
+If social services receive a referral, suspect a child to be suffering, or is likely to suffer significant harm, they have a duty to investigate such concerns.

 The aim of the assessment is to gather information to decide whether action is needed to safeguard the child’s welfare.
 Unlike CIN, this is a mandatory process.
-If, after the investigation, social services believe there is a risk that the child/ren are at risk of harm, they must hold a Child Protection Conference to discuss these concerns, and what help may be available.
+If, after the investigation, social services believe there is a risk that the child or children are at risk of harm, they must hold a Child Protection Conference to discuss these concerns, and what help may be available.

 A child protection conference is a muti-agency meeting, which means there will be various professionals, and key people involved in the child’s life, in attendance.
 This is usually, a representative from the school or nursery that the child attends, along with a school nurse or health visitor.
 If parents engage with other professional services, such as a harbour worker, domestic abuse support worker, or housing officer, they will also be invited to attend.
 If there is any concerning police information to share, a representative from the police may also attend.

 During the conference, the social worker will outline their worries, as well as any positives that they have identified.
-After this information is shared, a decision will be made as to whether they consider the child/ren to be at risk of significant harm.
+After this information is shared, a decision will be made as to whether they consider the child or children to be at risk of significant harm.
 If this is the outcome, a Child Protection Plan will be produced.

 CP plans are reviewed every three months, and conferences are held every six months.

-The CP plan will remain in place until either there is no longer a risk of harm, the child/ren turn 18 years old, or, if a parent fails to engage with the plan and address the concerns, social services may take further action.
-This could be either by issuing pre-proceedings, or in cases of imminent harm, by issuing care proceedings (Court involvement).
+The Child Protection plan will remain in place until there is no longer a risk of harm, or the child turns 18 years old.
+If a parent fails to engage with the plan and address the concerns, social services may take further action.
+This could be either by issuing pre-proceedings, or in cases of imminent harm, by issuing care proceedings (court involvement).

 A core group meeting is a multi-agency meeting with social services, held within 10 working days of an Initial Child Protection Conference to develop, implement, and monitor a child’s protection plan.
 The meeting is led by the social worker, and will likely include family members, parents, and professionals (health, education) to assess progress, ensure safety, and meet at least every 6 weeks.